mariaonoeva/stat-repo/script.md

 ### Stacked bar plot

-The next step is to plot the results.
+The table is cool but the next step is to plot the results.
 Before I do that I need to refactor and relevel ratings, so they are displayed properly (not upside-down).

 ``` r
 # have to make as factor, otherwise error